We're Accepting New Patients

 Can be used in later healing stages to minimise inflammation after therapeutic exercises.

+This is the cornerstone of physical rehabilitation with many benefits and uses in a variety of conditions.
 Exercises are designed to improve strengthening, flexibility, range of motion and balance.
 Each program is designed individually for the pet and exercises are chosen based on your pet’s requirements and can be designed to target individual muscles or muscle groups.

 Benefits of therapeutic exercise: